UWPCE-PythonCert/PythonCertDevel/source/exercises/fib_and_lucas.rst

 Use comments in this block to inform the observer what your tests do.

+We have created a template for you to use, to clarify what we mean by these
+tests:

+:download:`series_template.py <../exercises/series_template.py>`

 Add your new module to your git clone and commit frequently while working on your implementation.
 Include good commit messages that explain concisely both *what* you are doing and *why*.